mzillag/X-RayPneumoniaClassification/README.md

 *You need download data to project folder and unpack it as (project folder)/chest_xray/* : https://drive.google.com/drive/folders/11JOEyqiOO608zGh1A3TK-DIJi6094dS2?usp=sharing

-*Also you cna download my saved models to project folder and unpack it as (project folder)/saved_models/* : https://drive.google.com/drive/folders/1OrRg5IsbBWHF0DWIVGqdycRfK-DlNbUN?usp=sharing
+*Also you can download my saved models to project folder and unpack it as (project folder)/saved_models/* : https://drive.google.com/drive/folders/1OrRg5IsbBWHF0DWIVGqdycRfK-DlNbUN?usp=sharing
 ### Jupyter Notebook files:
   - inceptionv3_clf.ipynb - Model trained on InceptionV3 (best result)